MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Core/Switch-Process.md

 This feature is not intended to have parity with the built-in `exec` function in POSIX shells (like how file descriptors are handled), but should cover most cases.

+The `Switch-Process` cmdlet was created to provide `exec` compatibility is other POSIX shells.
+Under normal conditions, the cmdlet was not intended to be used in PowerShell scripts.

 ## RELATED LINKS

 [Using experimental features](/powershell/learn/experimental-features)